LappleApple/awesome-leading-and-managing/Leadership-Forums.md

 ### Slack Workspaces

-- [CTO Craft](https://ctocraft.com) - free mentoring community of thousands of CTOs, VPs, Heads of, Directors and other senior engineering leaders, with weekly events, two conferences a year, [a newsletter](https://techmanagerweekly.com), leadership resources and more
+- [CTO Craft](https://ctocraft.com) - free mentoring community of thousands of CTOs, VPs, Heads of, Directors and other senior engineering leaders, with weekly events, two conferences a year, [a newsletter](https://techmanagerweekly.com), leadership resources and more.

 - [Engineering Managers](https://engmanagers.github.io) - "a safe, confidential space for engineering managers new to the role to chat and support each other."